-She has worked with students in the Music Education, Performance and Music Business degree programs, and at Auburn she added the Musical Theater majors in the Bachelor of Fine Arts program of the theater department.
-Many of her students have gone on to graduate work at top Music Conservatories and Schools in the country, such as Manhattan School of Music, Cincinnati College Conservatory of Music, Cleveland Institute of Music, Boston University and Peabody Conservatory of Music.
-Others are teaching professionals in Music Education, and many are pursuing performing careers in opera and on Broadway.
+She has worked with students in the music education, performance and music business degree programs, at Auburn she also taught musical theater majors in the bachelor of fine arts program of the theater department, and at Central State she coordinates the voice area teaching pedagogy, diction and opera workshop.
+Many of her students have gone on to graduate work at top music conservatories and schools in the country, including Manhattan School of Music, Cincinnati College Conservatory of Music, Cleveland Institute of Music, Boston University, Peabody Conservatory of Music, and Lousisiana State University.
+Others are teaching professionals in music education, and many are pursuing performing careers in opera and on Broadway.

 In 2011, Dr. Allen was named a finalist in the American Prize Professional Women's Division Art Song Competition, with her live recording of Ned Rorem's Women's Voices, in collaboration with pianist Dr. Jeremy Samolesky.
 In the summer of 2014, Dr. Allen sang with the Central State University Chorus on its tour of Spain, Germany, France and the Czech Republic, performing solos from Gershwin's Porgy and Bess on the Prague Summer Proms.
 The following year she made her Columbus, Ohio debut, singing Arnold Schoenberg's Pierrot Lunaire for the Johnstone Foundation for New Music concert series at the Garden Theater in the Short North district, and her conducting debut, directing Gilbert and Sullivan's Pirates of Penzance at Central State.
 In 2016 the soprano expanded her teaching duties to include Columbus Children's Theatre where she prepares young singers for college entrance into leading musical theater programs.
 Dr. Allen regularly performs as a guest recital and master class artist throughout the country, working with professional, college and high school aged singers.